-Other sources provided by online tax filing services that discuss the 1099-K and online marketplace sales make similar comments that proceeds from personal items below the original cost are not taxable.
+Other sources provided by online tax filing services that talk about the 1099-K form and online marketplace sales also say that proceeds from personal items below the original cost are not taxable.

-To be fair, up to 2021, the chance of someone selling personal goods exceeding $20,000 or 200 sales for the year was probably pretty slim.
+To be fair, up to 2021, the chance of someone selling personal goods exceeding $20,000 or 200 sales for the year was pretty slim.

-There is little forward-looking guidance and yet it may require so many more people to deal with this situation next year during tax time.
+There is little forward-looking guidance, yet it may require many more people to deal with this situation next year during tax time.

-If sellers chose to just report all of the reported amount as income, they would be paying taxes on revenues that are deductible expenses in just about any business situation.
+If sellers chose to report all of the reported gross sales as income, they would be paying taxes on revenues that generally include deductible expenses in a business situation.